 There are several consecutive houses along a street, each of which has some money inside.
-There is also a robber, who wants to steal money from the homes, but he refuses to steal from adjacent homes.
+A robber wants to steal money from these houses, but refuses to steal from adjacent homes.

-The capability of the robber is the maximum amount of money he steals from one house of all the houses he robbed.
+The capability of the robber is defined as the maximum amount of money he steals from one house of all the houses he robs.

 You are given an integer array nums

-, representing the minimum number of houses the robber will steal from.
+, representing the minimum number of houses the robber must steal from.
 It is always possible to steal at least k

 houses.